ionic-team/ionic2-starter-tutorial/README.md

 __* Ionic 2 will be integrated within the [Ionic CLI](https://www.npmjs.com/package/ionic), [Ionic Lab](http://lab.ionic.io/), [Ionic Creator](http://creator.ionic.io/) (basically every Ionic tool), to make building an Ionic app even easier.__

+## Things to keep in mind

+Ionic 2 is alpha, and so is Angular 2.
+There are number of things being actively worked on that aren't quite ready yet.
+Here are some things to keep in mind as you try out Ionic 2 and Angular 2:

+### Missing Ionic 1 features

+We are currently working on completing a few core Ionic 1 features:

+- Collection repeat (known as Virtual Scrolling in v2) is not quite ready
+- Popup is half-baked

 ### Current Angular 2 known issues: